yorickpeterse/inko-markdown/README.md

 ## TableOfContents

-The filter `markdown.html.TableOfContents` adds `id` attributes to all headers based on their content, and optionally replaces custom blocks with the `toc` tag with a table of contents.
+The filter `markdown.html.TableOfContents` adds `id` attributes to all headings based on their content, and optionally replaces custom blocks with the `toc` tag with a table of contents.
 For example, consider the following Markdown
 document: